 Encryption in transit

-To secure external calls made to the scoring endpoint, Azure Machine Learning uses TLS.
+To help secure external calls made to the scoring endpoint, Azure Machine Learning uses TLS.
 For more information, see Use TLS to secure a web service through Azure Machine Learning.

 Data collection and handling

 We recommend not storing sensitive information (such as account key secrets) in environment variables.
 Microsoft logs, encrypts, and stores environment variables.
 Similarly, when you name your jobs, avoid including sensitive information such as user names or secret project names.
 This information might appear in telemetry logs that Microsoft support engineers can access.

 You can opt out from the collection of diagnostic data by setting the

 TRUE while provisioning the workspace.
 This functionality is supported when you use the Azure Machine Learning Python SDK, the Azure CLI, REST APIs, or Azure Resource Manager templates.

 Credential storage in Azure Key Vault